-Before the 20th century, people reported mostly dreaming in color.
+Before the 20th century, people mainly reported dreaming in color.
 But in 1942, 70% of college sophomores “rarely/never” had color dreams.
-By 2001 that rate had dropped to 17%.
+By 2001, that rate had dropped to 17%.
 The change is thought to be because of the influence of black and white media in the mid-1900s.

 Due to wartime blackouts, there was no lit New Year’s Eve Ball at One Times Square in 1942 and 1943.

 President Gerald Ford worked as a male model in his late 20s and was featured on the cover of Cosmopolitan in 1942 wearing his Navy Uniform.

 On March 18, Franklin D. Roosevelt signed Executive Order 9102, creating the War Relocation Authority (WRA), which caused the internment of Americans of Japanese and, to a lesser extent, German and Italian descent, many of them legal citizens.